In this article I aim to explain the importance of content for SEO so you can get it working for you and your business.

 Talk to any SEO consultant and they will tell you that the mantra is “content is king”.
 There is a good, logical explanation for this; the search engines are there to help their users find what they’re looking for, and so they ‘crawl’ the web, indexing what they see to be the content of your site.
 If you have content rife with the words that people are searching for, then the search engines think your page is important to their search, so it ‘ranks’ higher.

 At this point we need to raise the issue of conflict of similar pages.
-If you create many similar pages (identical or practically identical with one word different) each with a seperate URL, then the search engines will have a conflict of which page is more important and will rank those pages lower, potentially pulling your website ranking down too.
+If you create many similar pages (identical or practically identical with one word different) each with a separate URL, then the search engines will have a conflict of which page is more important and will rank those pages lower, potentially pulling your website ranking down too.
 Example below

 A retailer creates 4 pages called: